prometheus/statsd_exporter/pkg/mapper/fsm/README.md

            '--- [timer]                   ^4

-To map `client.bbb.request.size`, fsm will do a backtracking:
+To map `client.bbb.request.size`, FSM will do a backtracking:

            ____ [gauge]                      __ [request] -- [count] -- {R1}